MattiaMontanari/prompt-to-prototype-series/2025-12-01/README.md

 # AI Agent with Memory and File Tools

-An AI agent powered by Claude that can interact with your file system and maintain conversation memory.
+**Session Date:** December 1, 2025
+**Course:** From Prompt to Prototype
+**Topic:** LLMs vs Agents

+## Overview

+In this session, we explored the fundamental differences between Large Language Models and AI Agents through live coding.
+We built a functional AI agent with memory, file system tools, and an agentic loop that demonstrates how agents autonomously decide when to use tools, maintain conversation history, and interact with environments beyond simple text generation.

+## What We Built

+- AI agent with autonomous tool selection
+- File system interaction tools (list_directory, read_file)
+- Persistent conversation memory across interactions
+- Agentic loop implementation with Claude

+## Key Concepts

+### LLMs vs Agents

+**LLMs (Large Language Models):**
+- Generate text based on prompts
+- Stateless - no memory between calls
+- Single input → single output

+**Agents:**
+- Use LLMs as the "brain" to make decisions
+- Can use tools to interact with the environment
+- Maintain memory and state
+- Autonomous multi-step reasoning

-## Architecture
+### Architecture

 ```
-Prompt → [Agents (LLM) ↔ Tools] ↔ Environment (Memory)
+Prompt → [Agent (LLM) ↔ Tools] ↔ Environment (Memory)
                 ↓
               END
 ```